-In order for any agents to practice jointly intentional activity of this kind, they must not only be sensitized to the pattern in this or that particular, be it an activity or an object.
-They must also be able to direct their attention to the pattern or class itself.
+In order for any agents to practice jointly intentional activity of this kind, they must not only be sensitized to the pattern in this or that particular, be it an activity or an object, they must also be able to direct their attention to the pattern or class itself.
 They will have to do this when they form a belief that a partner is seeking a joint action in a certain class: say, that of playing some sort of game.
 And they will have to do it when they seek with others to find an object in a certain class: say, a plant of such and such a kind.
 They must be attuned to the property that unites instances of that activity and instances of that object.
 And, more than that, they must assume that their partners in the enterprise are also attuned to the property and that the partners assume the same thing about them.

 If agents did not have this extra capacity, then they could hardly plan to pursue a certain class of animals with others, or search out a certain class of plants.
 Indeed they could not plan to engage with others in any class of activity, even something as simple as playing a game together.
 Thus, without that capacity, to return to Tomasello’s case, no child could expect collaboration on the part of another in rolling a ball or building a tower or reading a book.
 And no child would have grounds to remonstrate with another, as is apparently common among children, about their not enacting the pattern properly: not adding to the tower, not rolling back the ball, not joining in looking at a book, and so on.